 - 1. Each competitor shall be allowed four trials during the actual competition, and he shall be credited with his best performance. - 2.
 The Shot-put judge determines the initial order of competition. - a.
 He may change in order to accommodate competitors and meet operation. - b.
 Any reasonable request for change should be granted. - 3.
 The Shot-put shall be: - a.
 From the shoulder and against the nape of the neck. - b.
-The competitor shall not allow the shot to pass behind or below his shoulders during his attempt. - i) No harness or mechanical device attached to the hand or arm shall be used. - ii) Taping the wrist, palm, fingers or back of the hand is not permissible.

-- 4. The Put must be made from the circle.
-(4 lb BG, BB; 6lb MG, MB, YG; 4kg YB, IG; 12lb IB) - a.
-It is a foul if the competitor, after stepping into the circle and starting his put: - Touches the circle (not including the inner face of the stop board or the band, if one is used). - ii) Touches the ground outside the circle. - iii) Touches the top of the stop board with any portion of the body or apparel before the put is marked. - b.
+The competitor shall not allow the shot to pass behind or below his shoulders during his attempt. - i.
+No harness or mechanical device attached to the hand or arm shall be used. - ii.
+The taping of individual fingers or multiple fingers together is not allowed.
+(The use of tape or brace on the wrist alone is allowed.
+The tape or brace should be shown to the Chief Judge of the event before the event starts.) - iii.
+The use of gloves is not allowed - 4.
+The Put must be made from the circle.
+(6lb BG, BB, MG, MB, YG; 4kg YB, IG-YW; 12lb IB-YM) - a.
+It is a foul if the competitor, after stepping into the circle and starting his put: - i) Touches the circle (not including the inner face of the stop board or the band, if one is used). - ii) Touches the ground outside the circle. - iii) Touches the top of the stop board with any portion of the body or apparel before the put is marked. - b.
 It is also a foul if the shot falls outside the sector or lands on any part of the radial lines. - c.
 It is a foul if the competitor fails to leave under control by the back half of the circle after having completed his put. - d.
 A foul put is not measured but it is counted as an attempt. - 5.
 Measurement is from the nearest edge of the first mark made by the shot to the point on the inside edge of the stop board nearest such a mark. - 6.
 If the distance resulting from the best performance of competitors is identical: - a.
 The higher place is awarded to the tied competitor whose second best performance is best. - b.
 If those marks are identical, the higher place will be awarded on the basis of the best third ranking performance, etc. - 7.
 Ties.
 Achieving the same best mark in the preliminaries of a throwing event does not constitute a tie; all contestants who are tied for the last qualifying place for the finals shall advance to the finals.